nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## 9. Glossary

--   ### CLI
+-   ### 9.1.
+CLI
     CLI stands for Command Line Interface.
-It is a special type of terminal where you can type commands into it and the command will be executed.
+It is a special type of terminal interface where you can type commands into it and the command will be executed.
--   ### GUI
-    GUI stands for Graphical User Interface.
-Contrary to CLI, GUI is an interface that you can interact with, mainly through clicking interface (i.e. clicking buttons).
--   ### Entry
+-   ### 9.2.
+Entry
     An entry is a single entry in a list.
 In InternBuddy, an entry can be a company, a person, or an event.
 Entry is a generic term that can be used to refer to any of the three types of entries.
+-   ### 9.3.
+GUI
+    GUI stands for Graphical User Interface.
+Contrary to CLI, GUI is an interface that you can interact with, mainly through clicking interface (i.e. clicking buttons and menu).
+-   ### 9.4.
+JAR
+    JAR stands for Java Archive.
+It is a file format that is used to store data in a compressed format.
+The InternBuddy app is run in form of JAR.
+-  ### 9.5.
+JSON
+    JSON stands for JavaScript Object Notation.
+InternBuddy uses JSON files to store data.
--   ### Parameter
+-   ### 9.6.
+Parameter
     A parameter is a keyword that is used to specify a specific action.
-For example, `listc` is a command that lists all companies. `listc` has a parameter `s/` that specifies the type of entries to be listed.
+For example, `listp` is a command that lists all companies. `listp` has a parameter `s/` that specifies the type of entries to be listed.

 ---